marklemay/tptpParser/README.md

 ==========
 ![usage screenshot](https://github.com/marklemay/tptpParser/blob/master/doc/demo.png?raw=true)

-An xtext based parser for the [TPTP grammer](http://www.cs.miami.edu/~tptp).  (can be used as java parser, or an awesome eclipse plugin)
+An xtext based parser for the [TPTP grammar](http://www.cs.miami.edu/~tptp).  (can be used as a java parser, or an awesome eclipse plugin)

 This is built with xtext v2.4.3, and we welcome all patches and pull requests!